CodingWithAnxiety/Extensible-Date-Format-Processmaker-LIB/README.md

 ### Step 7: Use the modified DfEx.js in ProcessMaker

 1. Open the ProcessMaker dynaform that you want to apply the modified DfEx.js to.
-2. In the form editor, go to the "Properties" panel and find the "External libs" property.
+2. In the form editor, go to the "Properties" panel and find the "Javascript" property.
-3. Copy and paste your JsDelivr link into the External libs.
-Be sure to seperate it from other libs with a commma (,)
-4. Save the changes to the form.

-Refer to Section 2, Installation of the DfEx.js documentation for more instructions on how to install from here on.
+3. Refer to Section 2, Installation of the DfEx.js documentation for more instructions on how to install from here on.